pbjorklund/pbjorklundblog/content/posts/okrs-do-they-work.md

 ---
 title: Objectives and Key Results (OKRs) - Do they theoretically work?
+authors:
+  - Patrik Björklund
 share: true
 date: 2021-05-27 00:00:00
 slug: okrs
-summary: "Objectives and Key Results are all the rage.
-But do they even work?"
+summary: Objectives and Key Results are all the rage.
+But do they even work?
-keywords: ['business']
+tags:
+  - business
 ---

 Who "invented" goals?
 Do they even work?
 The answer to this is my white whale, my continuous quest that never seems to end.